Accelerating lensed quasar discovery and modeling with physics-informed variational autoencoders: Results and discussion

-The parameters obtained from traditional lens modeling with PyAutoLens are reported in Table~\ref{tab:glq_trad}, whereas those predicted by VariLens are presented in Table~\ref{tab:glq_net} of Appendix~\ref{sec:glq_model}.
+The parameters derived from traditional lens modeling with \texttt{PyAutoLens} and those predicted by VariLens are reported in the tables provided in Appendix~\ref{sec:glq_model}.
 This comparison is further illustrated in Figure~\ref{fig:model_comparison}.
 Overall, key features like the Einstein radius, lens center, and source position are well-recovered, as these are relatively straightforward to infer directly from the multiband images.
 Consistent with tests on mock data, the Einstein radius estimated by VariLens closely matches that derived by the traditional approach for $\theta_\mathrm{E} \lesssim 2\arcsec$.
 While our network significantly underestimates the Einstein radius for only one object with a large value, the remaining estimates fall within $2\sigma$ uncertainties.
 Hence, despite using simplistic light models and priors to deblend the foreground galaxy and background quasar, our traditional lens modeling method still produced a good result for determining the positions of both the deflector and the source.
-However, the simplicity of the PyAutoLens model may have led to imperfect deblending and inaccuracies in the estimation of morphological parameters, resulting in significant scatter in the predicted ellipticities of the lens galaxy.
+However, the simplicity of the \texttt{PyAutoLens} model may have led to imperfect deblending and inaccuracies in the estimation of morphological parameters, resulting in significant scatter in the predicted ellipticities of the lens galaxy.
 Improving this strategy might require higher-resolution data, which would allow us to relax the priors while avoiding fitting degeneracies.
 In addition, since VariLens is unable to accurately predict the external shear components, it becomes hard to compare its results with those obtained from traditional modeling.
 Nevertheless, the majority of the inferred parameters are consistent with each other within $2\sigma$.